Post

 Emacs 29 should fix this, as it introduces a pure GTK front-end (a.k.a. pgtk).1 You can learn more about it from this presentation.

 I’m wondering whether to build Emacs 29 from source or not, so I can get it sooner.
-In the mean time my old setup based on X410 continues to work really great and I guess I’ll stick to it for now.
+In the meantime my old setup based on X410 continues to work really great and I guess I’ll stick to it for now.

 At any rate - it seems that the ultimate Emacs experience on Windows (and Linux) is right around the corner.

 1. Note that as of Dec 2021 Emacs 28 is yet to be released.
-Work on Emacs 29 has just started and it will probable be a couple of years until it is released.
+Work on Emacs 29 has just started and it will probably be a couple of years until it is released.